Melapress/extend-2fa-methods/README.md

 	\apply_filters( WP_2FA_PREFIX . 'methods_modal_options', array(), $role );
 ```

-This is called when user has no method selected.
-Showed in the modal window.

 [Usage example code](https://github.com/wpwhitesecurity/extend-2fa-methods/blob/b89592bdaee494a8da35a32e857c59ad6a18e027/classes/wizards/class-main-method-wizard-steps.php#L122)

+#### modal_methods
+This hook is called when the user is presented with the modal window with all methods as available options.

 ```
 	/**